Bedrooms - 2

-A minimum stay is 3 nights and if you stay 4 the 4th night is at half price.
-This is only available in winter, subject to availability.
+A minimum stay is 3 nights and if you stay 4 the 4th night is at half price in the months of November to March, subject to availability.

 Short break rates are of course more per night.

-Currently the rate is £170/night for a short stay at weekends but not from April to October when Saturday to Saturday bookings are the norm.
+Currently the rate averages £170/night for a short stay at weekends but not from April to September when Saturday to Saturday bookings are the norm.